-8 Tips for Performance Improvement That You Can Implement Today
+Performance Improvement Tips That You Can Implement Today

-Interview With Jason Womack About How to Improve Performance
+Interview With Jason Womack About How to Improve Your Work Performance

 Susan Heathfield: So many productivity and performance improvement systems seem to be time-consuming, unwieldy, and difficult to integrate into daily work life.
 I’m looking for simple tips that my readers might actually do, that would help them improve their performance as quickly as they try out the idea.

 These are the kind of tips that make a reader shake his or her head with wonder that they never thought of something that simple, but helpful, themselves.
 Then, voila!
 The new tip is integrated.
 Can you help?

 Jason Womack: Susan, you and I are going to get along.
 Love the way you think.
 The first problem when you deal with how to improve performance is that people have mislabeled the problem.
 They emphatically state the fact that they “don’t have time.”
 So, by default, you are right.